3 Big Quirks That Make State Legislatures Different from Congress

 Learning about how laws are made is the stuff of civics 101.
 The inner workings of independent state legislatures, however, are as unique as the states they serve.

-The same general legislative process plays out at all levels of government, but states have added unique twists to meet specific needs.
+The same general legislative process applies to all levels of government, but states have added unique twists to meet specific needs.
 Understanding these nuances provides insight into how laws are made at state houses across the country.

 1. This is Not Their Full-Time Job

-Job descriptions for state senators and representatives vary at state houses across the country.
-Public office is a full-time job in a handful of states, but elected officials in most states balance public and private careers.
+Job descriptions for state senators and representatives vary across state houses.
+While public office is a full-time job in a handful of states, elected officials in most states balance public and private careers.

 And there are stark differences from state to state.

-California, for example, paid its full-time state legislators a $104,118 salary in 2017.
-New Hampshire, meanwhile, pays its part-time lawmakers $200 for a two-year term without per diem.
-In New Mexico state legislators do not get a salary, but are entitled to a per diem.
+California, for example, paid its full-time state legislators a salary of $104,118 in 2017.
+New Hampshire, meanwhile, pays its part-time lawmakers $200 for a two-year term without a per diem.
+In New Mexico, state legislators do not receive a salary but are entitled to a per diem.

 Compare that to the $174,000 salary that rank-and-file members of Congress earn.

-Twenty-four states have “hybrid” legislatures in which lawmakers spend the equivalent of two-thirds of a full-time job on state business.
+Twenty-four states have “hybrid” legislatures, in which lawmakers spend the equivalent of two-thirds of their full-time time on state business.

 Legislatures in the remaining 16 states operate on a part-time basis.